pineunity/apmec/doc/source/user/multisite_vim_usage_guide.rst

 Register a new OpenStack VIM
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-To register a new OpenStack VIM inside Tacker.
+To register a new OpenStack VIM inside Apmec.

 ::